 You failed to do your Job as a parent.
 And I paid the price for your lack of good parenting skills.

 Parents are 90% responsible for shaping their child’s future.
 Children are responsible for the other 10%.
 That responsibility consists of trusting and obeying their parents.

 Growing up, the environment you provided for me was full of turmoil, anguish, and pain.
 The dysfunctional behavior that occurred in our home should never have happened.
 The abuse and neglect should not have been tolerated or occurred in our home.

 I’m mad as Hell!

-I listened to, trusted and obeyed you.
+I listened to, trusted, and obeyed you.
 I depended on you for help and support.
-I suffered through Domestic Abuse and lost Children due to physical and mental abuse.
+I suffered from domestic abuse and lost Children due to physical and mental abuse.

 I asked you for help.